magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Additional changes

-*  The `Magento\Framework\MessageQueue\TopologyTest` is now compatible with the AWS MQ (rabbitmq) service.
+*  The `Magento\Framework\MessageQueue\TopologyTest` is now compatible with the AWS MQ for RabbitMQ service.
 Previously, this test failed with this message: `Invalid exchange configuration: magento-topic-based-exchange1 Failed asserting that two arrays are equal`. <!--- AC-1248-->

 *  {{ site.data.var.ee }} no longer displays a deprecation notice during download of Composer packages for 2.4.4-beta on PHP 8.0. <!--- AC-1678-->

+*  HTML tags are now nested and closed properly to meet standards in JQuery 3.5.x for non-void elements including custom elements. <!--- AC-1942-->

+*  Added return type declarations to internal methods with incomplete return types for compatibility with PHP 8.1.
+[GitHub-34498](https://github.com/magento/magento2/issues/34498) <!--- AC-1606-->

 ## {{ site.data.var.ee }} 2.4.4 highlights